Hoping for arrest as a first step to freedom outside US

 They had taken a series of trains and buses from their home in Belle Glade, Florida, a state Joseph has called home since 2002.

 Joseph does not speak any English, but her daughter Melissa was born in Florida and is a US citizen.
-The 13-year-old explains the pair made this trip to Canada, uprooting her adolescence, because of the growing pressure her
+The 13-year-old explains the pair made this trip to Canada, uprooting her adolescence, because of the growing pressure on her,

 "She's been through a lot and has stayed here for almost 15 years, and she doesn't want any stress anymore," Paul says.